Traumatic Stress Disorder

-It is quite unfortunate that some of us go through traumatic experiences that leave deep scars to our well-being.
-Occurrences such as witnessing mass deaths, being a rape victim, and physical abuse to mention a few are some of the causes of PTSD.
+Unfortunately, some of us go through traumatic experiences that leave deep scars on our well-being.
+Occurrences such as witnessing mass deaths, being a rape victim, and physical abuse are some causes of PTSD.
 What is PTSD?
 Post-traumatic stress disorder refers to the condition of feeling hopeless and having flashbacks of a traumatic event that happened.
-A person who has PTSD often avoids social events, feels lost and lonely.
+A person with PTSD often avoids social events and feels lost and lonely.
 From time and again, the flashbacks get the best side of them, causing them to have anxiety.
-Most PTSD patients have been diagnosed with depression, and unfortunately, some end up taking their own life.
+Most PTSD patients have been diagnosed with depression; unfortunately, some take their own life.

 However, if you might be experiencing PTSD or know someone who is going through the same, here are four ways you can deal with this condition;